wachra/udacity-project1/README.md

 This Repository contains the files for Udacity's Data Science Nanodegree Project 1.

 ### 1. Motivation
 Since I am a technical student who often looks for advice on Stackoverflow I would like to learn a little more about the users.
-Stackoverflow does not provide private communication between users, so little is known about them.
+Stackoverflow does not allow private communication between users thus no personal conversations between users take place.
+The goal of this Project is to get to know the users of Stackoverflow a little better.

 ### 2. Installations
 - [Python 3.X](https://www.python.org/downloads/)